Invasion Percolation on Power-Law Branching Processes: Volume of finite forests attached to the backbone

 where

-\end{proof} We simplify the result of Lemma~\ref{lem:step_3_alpha>2} and note that $\expec_k[D_{v_k}] \to \expec[X^\star]$ by Lemma~\ref{lem:DegreeBB_expec_alpha>2}.
-Based on the explicit expression of the Laplace transform of a squared normal random variable.
-It is straightforward to show that for some $\mu$ and $s>0$, one finds
+as we recall that $\expec_k[D_{v_k}] \to \expec[X^\star]$ by Lemma~\ref{lem:DegreeBB_expec_alpha>2}. \end{proof} Based on the explicit expression of the Laplace transform of a squared normal random variable, it is straightforward to show that for some $\mu$ and $s>0$, one finds

 Applying this to \eqref{eq:h(x,a)_for_alpha>2} we can simplify it to

 so that

 \end{proof}